padeir0/anu/readme.md

 ```
 import  from     export  proc  const   type
 begin   end      is      or    and     not
-do      for      if      each  in      switch
+do      for      if      take  in      switch
 case    default  elseif  else  return  let
 set     as       to      then  range   nil
 new     remove   true    false void    all
-enum
+enum    match    while
 ```

 ## Int <a name="int"/>